cylc/cylc-doc/src/user-guide/writing-workflows/runtime.rst

 An implicit task is one that appears in the graph but is not defined under :cylc:conf:`flow.cylc[runtime]`.

-Depending on the value of :cylc:conf:`flow.cylc[scheduler]allow implicit tasks` Cylc can automatically create default task definitions for these, to submit local dummy jobs that just return the standard job status messages.
+Depending on the value of :cylc:conf:`flow.cylc[scheduler]allow implicit tasks`, Cylc can automatically create default task definitions for these, to submit local dummy jobs that just return the standard job status messages.